 This is also one of the best night vision capable military long-range scopes for under $2000.
 A feat that is hotly contested by almost all of the major manufacturers.

-The fast focus eyepiece, noncritical eye relief, and every Bell and whistle done with the best quality money can buy means that this is truly one of the best rifle scopes on the market.
-If you have a genuine need for a rifle scope like this and don’t mind the large target herds or excessive weight this is a no compromise solution.
+The fast focus eyepiece, noncritical eye relief, and every bell and whistle done with the best quality money can buy means that this is truly one of the best rifle scopes on the market.
+If you have a genuine need for a rifle scope like this and don’t mind the large target turrets or excessive weight this is a no compromise solution.

-2. Vortex Optics Viper PST Gen II 2-10x32 First Focal Plane Riflescopes
+2 Vortex Optics Viper PST Gen II 2-10x32 FFP Riflescopes

-This is the vortex optics Viper PST Gen 2.
-A 2-10x32mm first focal plane riflescope that is built around a 1 inch aircraft grade aluminum tube, with fully multicoated lenses, and illuminated reticle and very fast zero reset target turrets.
+This is the Vortex optics Viper PST Gen 2.
+A 2-10x32mm first focal plane riflescope that is built around a 1 inch aircraft grade aluminum tube, with fully multicoated lenses, illuminated reticle and very fast zero reset target turrets.

 This scope uses premium fully multicoated, extra-low dispersion lenses to bring out the most color fidelity and highest-quality resolution possible.
 The XR coatings on this scopes optics provide enhanced light gathering and the combined armor tech coating protects the lenses from scratches and where.

-Exposed targets out hurts are constructed for precise finger adjustable clicks.
+Exposed target turrets are constructed for precise finger adjustable clicks.
 The CRS zero stop system allows for reliable return to zero after dialing in temporary elevation in windage corrections.
 Great for a 6.5 Creedmoor rifle or for .300 win mag that’ll be used to range way out there with a lot of clicks.

 The four acts zoom ratio provides as much versatility as possible while combining side focus parallax adjustment to dial in very small details for very long range shooting.
 The fast focus eyepiece has noncritical eye relief and allows you to quickly adjust the reticle to your eye.

-4. Vortex Optics Crossfire II 6-24x50 AO, Second Focal Plane Riflescope - Dead-Hold BDC Reticle (MOA)
+4 Vortex Optics Crossfire II 6-24x50 AO, SFP Riflescope

-For starters, it inherits the bombproof construction that vortex products are known for.
-A single piece to construction made from aircraft grade aluminum make sure that this scope is plenty strong and offers shockproof performance, no matter what exotic Magnum cartridge you’re shooting.
-Double O-ring sealed, and dry nitrogen purged the crossfire two is ready to go in any environment just like this more expensive cousins.
+For starters, it inherits the bombproof construction that Vortex products are known for.
+A single piece to construction made from aircraft grade aluminum, make sure that this scope is plenty strong and offers shockproof performance, no matter what exotic Magnum cartridge you’re shooting.
+Double O-ring sealed, and dry nitrogen purged the crossfire II is ready to go in any environment just like this more expensive cousins.

 Many of the features on the scope are for advance shooters who know how to use science and technology to achieve first-run hits out to 1000 yards.